ai4mde/chatbot/README.md

     Active: Yes
     ```
     - Other commnads are available: `del_group.py`, `del_user.py`, `groupd.py`, `mod_group.py`, `mod_user.py` and `users.py`.
+    - Create the `/opt/ai4mde/data` subdirectory on your system.
+This directory will be used to store persistent data for the services (refer to the Compose file for details).
+Copy the content of `data-template` to `/opt/ai4mde/data` and rname `<test-group>` to the group-name have created.

 7.  **Access the application:**
     - Open your web browser and navigate to `http://localhost:3000`.